 UNHCR partners with governments, international organizations – as well as NGOs and the private sector – to ensure quality education for refugee children and youth.
 The key call is to include refugees into national education systems in close collaboration with the national authorities.
 According to UNHCR this is the most sustainable option.

-One example is UNHCR’s partnership with Educate a Child which since 2012 has helped more than 1.2 refugee and internally displaced children to access primary school and reduce the risk of dropping out in countries such as Syria, Rwanda and South Sudan.
+One example is UNHCR’s partnership with Educate a Child which since 2012 has helped more than 1.2 million refugee and internally displaced children to access primary school and reduce the risk of dropping out in countries such as Syria, Rwanda and South Sudan.

 In the area of higher education, UNHCR has set an ambitious goal together with partners – the 15by30 target – which aims to ensure that 15% of refugee youth, or approximately 500,000 refugees in total, can access higher education by 2030.
 One initiative to support this ambition is UNHCR’s so-called DAFI scholarship programme, which since 1992 has supported over 18,000 young refugees with scholarships in order to go to university.